 Diet has been shown to be an important component of confinement practices.
 Consumption of certain foods is believed to promote or restore health, while other foods are avoided as they are thought to cause illness either immediately or in the future.
 We observed that Chinese women were more likely to have all of their meals specially prepared for the confinement period.
 As previously reported by Fok (39), Chinese women are influenced by the concept of the yin and yang in balancing their foods during confinement.
 According to traditional Chinese beliefs, the body of a woman is believed to be in a state of ‘cold’ during the postpartum period and thus ‘hot’ foods (12), such as ginger and wine are generally recommended (28).
 Although such beliefs are common in China and other East Asian countries, they are found in many non-Asian cultures as well, including parts of Latin America and Africa (1).
 Some similarities in confinement diets are apparent across the three ethnic groups in Singapore.
 A turmeric drink, known as Jamu, is particularly important in the Malay confinement diet, as it is believed that using correct supplements are important in aiding mothers to regain the energy spent during labour (11).
 Some women in Nepal have also been known to consume a herbal tonic containing turmeric, in an attempt to promote milk production during the postpartum period (40).
 Among Guatemalan women, herbal teas containing artemesia, pimipinela, oregano and white honey are taken for pain relief (41).

 Caregiver assistance during confinement includes provision of practical assistance to the mother (e.g. doing household chores, cooking, providing care for the mother and her infant), and is often provided by close relatives or respected elders within the community (2).
 In our study, most women engaged close relatives as caregivers during confinement (grandmothers, mothers-in-law, mothers, aunts and sisters), a practice that is universally adopted across many other countries (2).
 Chinese women often engaged domestic helpers or confinement nannies during the confinement period.
 The employment of confinement nannies specifically for confinement purposes is unique to the Southeast Asian context.
 During the confinement period, Chinese mothers may hire traditional confinement nannies, (known as peiyue) to take care of them and their baby (30).
-This prevalence of caregiver assistance hence amplifies the mother’s need for additional support during the confinement period, either in the form of social support or hired confinement help.
-Whilst we did not specifically ask the mothers for the reason they chose to hire confinement help, the combined role of family support and hired confinement help in general is important in assisting mothers in matters of physical recovery and to care for her baby,
+This prevalence of caregiver assistance increasesthe mother’s access to both practical and emotional support during the confinement period.
+While we did not specifically ask the mothers for the reason they chose to hire confinement help, the combined role of family support and hired confinement help in general is important in assisting mothers in matters of physical recovery and to care for her baby,

 Strengths of our study include its prospective design, high follow-up rate, and comparison across different Asian ethnic groups.
 We are aware of no previous studies that have examined ethnic differences in confinement practices in a multi-ethnic population.
 There are however, some limitations to consider.
 We did not use focus group discussions with the study participants.
 Such discussions would help mothers’ verbalize their thoughts (42) about confinement practices and allow us to better understand the reasons Singaporean mothers did or did not engage in the confinement practices we studied.
 Nor are we able to disentangle the potential influences of personal choice and assimilation on the observed ethnic differences in confinement practices.
 Future studies would also benefit from examining the various reasons mothers choose to practice confinement practices or reasons why mothers are selective in the practices they adhere to.